 The Internet Law Group prides itself on providing the care and personal attention that only a boutique law firm can provide.
 Our services include but are not limited to the following areas: e-commerce law, business litigation, contract law, advertising and marketing law, domain name disputes, internet defamation, copyright law, trademark law and corporate transactions.

 Our services are typically provided on an hourly basis.
-Our rates are highly competitive, and are currently in the range of two-hundred twenty-five to three-hundred twenty-five dollars per hour, depending on the relative experience level of the attorney and the nature of the work.
+Our rates are highly competitive, and are currently in the range of two-hundred twenty-five to three-hundred fifty dollars per hour, depending on the relative experience level of the attorney and the nature of the work.
 In cases where several attorneys are working on your legal matter, you will be billed at the applicable rate of each attorney working on your matter.
 Your monthly invoice will reflect the amount of time each attorney spent on your case, billed in six-minute increments.

 Discounted Recurring Rates

 For clients with recurring legal needs who are willing to commit to a specified number of hours of legal services per month, we offer a range of discounts off of our regular rates, depending upon the number of hours required.
 Discounted recurring rates may be a good option for clients that require a minimum of ten hours of legal services per month for a period of at least 6 months.

 Generally, the Firm does not accept matters on a contingency basis; however, we may be willing to accept a relatively narrow subset of cases from time to time where the client is able to cover out of pocket costs.
 We invite you to contact us with a description of any legal matter for which you may be seeking representation on a contingency fee basis.
 Please note that we are much more likely to accept a matter as a hybrid hourly/contingency than as a pure contingency representation.